panoramax-project/panoramax-website/README.md

 The Panoramax website was created to present and make available the tools related to the geocommun.
 Take a look on [Panoramax](https://panoramax.fr/)

-# Tech template
-This template should help get you started developing with Vue 3 in Vite.
-If at some point you're lost, need help or if you have any question about the project, you can contact us through issues or by [email](panoramax@panoramax.fr).

 # Contribution
 Do not hesitate if you want to contribute to the project.
 To do that you can :
 1 - Create PR (pull requests) here on Github
 2 - Create Issues here on Github too
 3 - Go to the [Panoramax Forum](https://forum.geocommuns.fr/c/panoramax/6) and create a post

+# Tech template
+This template should help get you started developing and deploy with Vue 3 in Vite.
+If at some point you're lost, need help or if you have any question about the project, you can contact us through issues or by [email](panoramax@panoramax.fr).

 ## Project Setup